Northern Epirus: Cold War period (1946–1991) – Hoxha's regime

 The first serious attempt to improve relations was initiated by Greece in the 1980s, during the government of Andreas Papandreou.
 In 1984, during a speech in Epirus, Papandreou declared that the inviolability of European borders as stipulated in the Helsinki Final Act of 1975, to which Greece was a signatory, applied to the Greek-Albanian border.
 The most significant change occurred on 28 August 1987, when the Greek Cabinet lifted the state of war that had been declared since November 1940.
 At the same time, Papandreou deplored the "miserable condition under which the Greeks in Albania live".
+This generated a strong outcry from the right, nationalists, the Greek Church, diaspora Greeks in North America, and especially Northern Epirus organisations.
+The decision was considered by them to be a death knell to the Northern Epirus issue.
+However, Papandreou stood by his decision, arguing that it would benefit the Greek minority.
+Eventually journalists and artists were encouraged to visit Albania.
+As Albania became more dependent on trade relations with Greece the situation of the ethnic Greek population gradually improved, but nevertheless discriminatory practices existed at the time of the collapse of the People's Republic of Albania (1990).
+During the years of the communist regime, irredentist aspirations by the pro-Greek parties of southern Albania was nonexistent, but re-emerged after the regime's collapse in 1991.